thejeffreystone/tiny_splunker/README.md

-# To Hec With It - Tiny Splunker
+# To Hec Wit It - Tiny Splunker

 tohecwitit.py is a tiny python script with the single job of publishing a log event to Splunk's HTTP Event Collector.